deerob4/parkwood-vale-harriers/README.md

 - [X] The ability to track fitness improvement over time
 - [ ] The ability to compare results with other runners
 - [X] Individual accounts for each runner
-- [ ] The ability to work out the best final team g
+- [X] The ability to work out the best final team